-The royal tank of Hauz Khas was built by Allauddin Khilji whose reigned over from 1296–1316 CE.
+The royal tank of Hauz Khas was built by Allauddin Khilji, who reigned over Delhi from 1296 CE –1316 CE.

-The water tank built by Khilji is at the fag end of the Hauz Khas urban village and also houses the Hauz Khas fort and monument on its fringes.
+The water tank built by Khilji is located at the fag end of the Hauz Khas urban village, while the Hauz Khas fort and monument are on its fringes.

 How to reach Hauz Khas fort complex?

 As you enter the Hauz Khas neighbourhood, ask whereabouts for either the deer park or the Hauz Khas village.

 Upon reaching the entrance of the Hauz Khas village, on your right hand side would be the Hauz Khas deer park enclosing the tank (Check the map above).